 When creating your value proposition, you have to be specific.
 According to Jill Konrath,

 You have to be exact.
 Customers don’t believe in rounded numbers anymore.
 Don’t say you doubled sales.
 Say you increased sales by 114% in 5.33 minutes.
 The more specific your number is, the more credible it will be.

 How to create a top notch value proposition:

 i) Place a priority on your point of difference: This is the easiest way to develop a value proposition that will stand the test of time.
-No matter what your niche is, you have to find the weaknesses of other products and use them in your blog posts, product creation and business decisions.
+No matter what your niche is, you have to find the weaknesses of other products and use them in your blog posts, product creation, content strategy and business decisions.